connorjan/connorjan.github.io/_posts/2014-02-26-vhdl-verilog.md

 <!--more-->

+The first reason is that Verilog is based on C. VHDL is based on Ada.
+I feel much more comfortable with C, and it is also used in more applications.

-Here is a simple full adder in VHDL:
+As an extremely simple example, here is a simple full adder in VHDL:

 ```vhdl
 LIBRARY ieee ;